 Many popular and notable projects are hosted on Github such as Bootstrap, Prefix-free and Normalize CSS, to name a few.
 And in this post we will show you step-by-step how to create one for your own use.

-Recommended Reading: Tools for Managing Web Projects – Best of
+30+ Tools to Manage Web Projects – Best Of

 Step 1: Github Account and Project Repository

-First of all, before you are able to create a Github page, you need a Github account, and then you also need to create your project repository.
-You can easily create a new project repo by using Github application, which is available for both Windows and OS X.
+Firstly, you need a Github account to create a Github page.
+Once you have an account, you’ll need to create a repository for your project.
+You can easily create a new project repository using the Github application, available for both Windows and Mac.

 Step 2: Create Local Repository

-Assuming that you have an existing project ready to publish, you can open the Github application – in this example, I’m using the one for OSX – and add it as your Local Repository.
-To do so, click on the “+” button that is found at the bottom of the application.
-Then select the folder where you saved the project.
+Assuming you have a project ready to publish, open the Github application (in this example, we’re using the Mac version) and add it as your Local Repository.

 Step 3: Push to Github

-After creating the Local Repository, you need to push it to Github.
-At this point, unless you have a Pro account where you are able to set your project to Private, it will be available for the public at Github, meaning that anyone can download and fork your project.
+After creating the Local Repository, you’ll need to push it to Github.
+Unless you have a Pro account that allows you to set your project to Private, your project will be publicly available on Github.
+This means anyone can download and fork your project.

 Step 4: Create Github Page

-Creating a page for your project, go to your project repository – usually
+To create a page for your project, navigate to your project repository, typically found at

-And go to the Settings page.
-This is where you setup your project repo, and create the page for it.
+github.com/username/project-name.
+Then, go to the Settings page.
+This is where you’ll set up your project repository and create the page for it.

 Step 5: Change Title and Content

-Now, it’s time to change the title, the content of your project page (in Markdown), and if you want to, you can also insert your Google Analytics ID to allow tracking of visitors to your page.
-If you are done editing the content, you can Continue to Layouts.
+Now, it’s time to modify the title and content of your project page (in Markdown).
+If you wish, you can also insert your Google Analytics ID to track visitor activity on your page.
+Once you’ve finished editing the content, you can proceed to Layouts.

 Step 6: Select Page Theme

-Github has provided several themes to choose from for your page.
-If the themes do not meet your taste, you can create and design your own with an index.html and stylesheet (perhaps in another tutorial).
+Github offers several themes for your page.
+If none of the themes suit your preferences, you can create and design your own using an index.html and stylesheet (perhaps in another tutorial).

 Step 7: Publish the Page

-Lastly, click on the Publish button, and allow Github around 10 minutes to process your page.
+Finally, click on the ‘Publish’ button and give Github about 10 minutes to process your page.